mohit2708/PHP/InterviewQuestions.md

 Ques.
-Types of Error in Php ?
-Ans.
-Notice:- Undefined varible,  does not stop the execution of script..
-Fettel:- Undefined  function, this kind of error stop the execution of script Warning:- file error(missing  included are required file) Parse:- syntex Error, this kind of error stop the execution of script

-Ques.
-What is the difference between Single == & === ?
-Ans.
-==    Check the value.
-=== Check the value and datatype.

-Ques.
 What is the difference between $message and $$message ?
 Ans. $message stores variable data while $$message is used to store variable of variable.